Lite vs Light—What’s The Difference?

 Share This Post

 When it comes to the English language, there are many words that sound similar but have different meanings.
-Two such words are “lite vs. light.”
-While they may sound similar, they are not interchangeable, and it’s essential to understand the difference between the two.
+Two such words are lite vs light.
+While lite and light may sound similar, they are not interchangeable, and it’s essential to understand the difference between the two.

 What Does “Lite” Mean?